agendazhang/Peggle/README.md

 		* On a board with pegs, start dragging from a location that is within the circumference of one of the current pegs and across locations that are at least a diameter distance away from all the other current pegs and at least a radius distance away from all 4 borders, but reaching a location that is within a diameter distance away from one of the other current pegs.
 This should move the peg in the dragging direction to the final location that is more than a diameter distance away from all of the other pegs and make it stop there.
 		* On a board with pegs, start dragging from a location that is within the circumference of one of the current pegs and across locations that are at least a diameter distance away from all the other current pegs and at least a radius distance away from all 4 borders, but reaching a location that is within a radius distance away from one of the borders.
 This should move the peg in the dragging direction to the final location that is more than a radius distance away from all of the 4 borders and make it stop there.

+* Test increasing the size of a peg when the "increase size" button is pressed in Level Designer
+	* If I tap on a position without a peg, nothing should happen.
+	* If I tap within a peg that is not near any other pegs and not near any of the borders, it should increase the size of the peg slightly.
+	* If I tap within a peg that is directly next to another peg, it should not increase the size of the peg as it will result in an overlap.
+	* If I tap within a peg that is directly next to the border, it should not increase the size of the peg as it will exceed the boundaries.
+	* If I tap within a peg that already has radius about 2 times its original radius, it should not increase the size of the peg as the maximum size is 2 times of its original radius.

+* Test decreasing the size of a peg when the "decrease size" button is pressed in Level Designer
+	* If I tap on a position without a peg, nothing should happen.
+	* If I tap within any peg, it should decrease the size of the peg slightly.
+	* If I tap within a peg that already has radius about 0.5 times its original radius, it should not decrease the size of the peg as the minimum size is 0.5 times of its original radius.

-* Test pressing the 'Reset' button
+* Test pressing the 'Reset' button in Level Designer
 	* Pressing when the board is empty should not show any effect.
 	* Pressing when there are pegs on the board should clear the board of all pegs.

-* Test pressing the 'Save' button
+* Test pressing the 'Save' button in Level Designer
+	* If I do not have a single orange peg on the board, it should popup an error message.
-	* After pressing, it should bring me to another screen that says 'Save Level' on top, and a text field for me to specify the level name and 2 buttons that are 'Cancel' and 'Save'.
+	* After pressing and no error message pops up, it should bring me to another screen that says 'Save Level' on top, and a text field for me to specify the level name and 2 buttons that are 'Cancel' and 'Save'.
 	* On the 'Save Level' screen, if I leave the text field empty and press 'Save', it should not save and show me an alert that informs me that the text field cannot be blank.
 	* On the 'Save Level' screen, if I type something on the text field that includes non-alphanumerical characters or leave spaces between characters, and press 'Save', it should not save and show me an alert that informs me that the text field cannot have non-alphanumerical characters and cannot leave spaces between characters.
 	* On the 'Save Level' screen, if I type something on the text field that has all alphanumerical characters with no space between characters and press 'Save', and the level name has not been saved before, it should successfully save the level and alert me.